-Artist Adrienne Brown-David hand draws the paper dolls, which can be downloaded, purchased in local stores (check out Kido in Roosevelt Collection) or custom made to your child.
+Artist Adrienne Brown-David hand draws the paper dolls, which can be downloaded, purchased in local stores or custom made to your child.

 The company is built on the premise that no two families look alike.
 Some are multi-racial, others have two moms or two dads, and these wooden toys and puzzles “embrace diversity through play.”